Qualified Veterans Disability Lawyers Serving All of Long Island and New York City

 Given the possibility of an adverse result, it is important for you to work with a qualified team of attorneys who understand how to properly prepare an application for veterans’ disability benefits that is likely to lead to a favorable result.
 Your claims must not only be submitted in a timely manner, but it must include supportive evidence (i.e., medical records, medical and vocational testimony, etc.).
 Here at Turley, Redmond, Rosasco & Rosasco, LLP, we have helped numerous clients in Long Island and throughout New York City develop and submit successful veterans’ disability applications.

-Common VA Justifications for a Denial
+Our Veterans Disability Lawyers Can Help with Common VA Justifications for a Denial

 As a veteran’s disability claimant, you must ensure that you follow all necessary procedural requirements, including deadlines.
 For example, if you do not appeal the VA’s adverse rating decision within 12 months, you will relinquish your ability to move forward with the appeals process.